Bill Whatcott

-William Gary Whatcott (born 16 October 1967), known as Bill Whatcott, is a Canadian social conservative activist who campaigns against homosexuality and abortion.
-The dramatic nature of his activities have attracted attention from the media, including an appearance on The Daily Show.
+William Gary Whatcott (born 16 October 1967) is a Canadian social conservative activist who campaigns against homosexuality, trans people, and abortion.
+His activities have attracted attention from the media, including being interviewed on The Daily Show.
 He has also run for political office in Toronto, Saskatchewan and Edmonton.

 Biography

-Whatcott was born in Toronto, Ontario and spent his youth in a number of foster homes, where he reports having been physically and mentally abused.
+Whatcott was born in Toronto, Ontario and spent his youth in a number of foster homes.
 At the age of 14 he went to live on the street.
 At age 18 he reports having found God, who transformed his life.
-He spent time in jail and a group home, and the latter helped him enroll in nursing school.
-In 1991, he graduated from Humber College, receiving his diploma in Practical Nursing with Honours, and was granted his nursing licence from the Ontario College of Nurses.
-Later that year, he moved to Saskatchewan, where he worked at a Salvation Army senior home before beginning employment for the Regina Health District.
+Later he moved to Saskatchewan, where he worked at a Salvation Army senior home before beginning employment for the Regina Health District.

 Whatcott wrote an autobiography detailing his childhood, conversion, activism and journey to the Supreme Court of Canada called Born in a Graveyard.

 Activism

 In Regina he expanded his public campaign against abortion and homosexuality, with his goal to make both activities illegal.
 One of his most notable activities has been to travel to different Canadian cities and place graphic flyers in mailboxes.
 These include flyers with images of dismembered fetuses and flyers with pictures of diseases allegedly caused by gay sex.
 He has also protested at gay pride celebrations and outside abortion clinics.
 On occasion he has also taken up other causes, including distributing flyers describing Muhammad as "a man of violence" with images of a beheaded Indonesian girl.
 In 2001 he held a Heterosexual Pride Day parade in Regina.
 After the event turned out to be focused on anti-homosexual displays and speeches the city did not approve the event in subsequent years.

 The graphic nature of his literature, and his protests have gotten him in repeated legal trouble.
 He has been arrested six times in Saskatchewan, but never convicted of any charge.
 He has also been arrested once in the United States and 20 times in Ontario and successfully prosecuted twice for violating the bubble zone, an injunction which bars all prayers and protests from within 60 ft of the abortion clinic.
 On Sept 2 1994, he was convicted the first time for his activism, receiving a six-month stint in jail for violating the bubble zones around Scott's abortion clinic in Toronto by protesting at the clinic's entrance.

 In 2005, he was fined $17,500 by the Saskatchewan Human Rights Tribunal for distributing material deemed hateful by the Human Rights Tribunal.
 His activities were investigated by the Edmonton police, for what one constable called an "affront on the basic tenets of our society," but no charges were laid.